 Download a Recreation Reimbursement Form.
 Forms are also available in the Parks, Trails and Recreation Department at City Hall and are periodically included in your Greenwood Village Newsletter.
 Should you have any questions, please call 303-486-5773.

-Friday, January 15, 2021, the final day to submit your 2020 receipts.
+Due to the normal deadline of January 15, 2022 falling on a Saturday, and due to Martin Luther King day falling on January 17th, the final day to submit your 2021 receipts will be January 18th, 2022.
 There are NO exceptions to this deadline.
-If sending your reimbursement in by mail, it must be postmarked by the 15th.
+If sending your reimbursement in by mail, it must be postmarked by the 18th.

 Please note: Receipts may be submitted all year round for the current year's receipts - Don't wait!!